Latest posts by Aran Davies (see all)

 - Developers are increasingly finding it easier to develop a blockchain-based “Decentralized App” (DApp) with blockchain platforms like Ethereum, NEO, EOS, and Lisk.
 Read more about these platforms in “What to plan for when undertaking blockchain software development?”.

-These factors combine to lower the entry barrier for the new entrants.
+These factors combine to lower the entry barrier for new entrants.

 4. Cryptocurrency-based secure payment

-- Cryptocurrencies, which are built on the blockchain technology, are gaining popularity.
+- Cryptocurrencies, which are built on blockchain technology, are gaining popularity.

 - Crypto transactions are outside the control of governments and banks.